A Buyers Guide to A Successful Relocation

 - Binding/Non-Binding Estimate: this is what is provided before the move as an estimation of how much the move will cost.
 The full charge amount will be given after the move is completed.

-- Binding: The mover quotes a flat price based upon a given inventory.
+- Binding: The mover estimates a flat price based upon a given inventory.
 No matter how long the job takes, the flat price is always paid.
 It is given only when an onsite estimate is performed

 - Non-Binding: These estimates are based upon the movers’ previous experience of jobs similar to yours.
 As the name suggests, these estimates are subject to change